TOP 4 WAYS TO SPOT A QUALITY KNIFE

 4. SHARPNESS

 Lastly, but perhaps most importantly, it’s crucial to understand a knife’s sharpness (or potential for sharpness).
 As discussed above, using a great quality steel is a huge part of this.
 But so is the tapering of the edge and the blade’s ability to remain sharp through heavy use.
 After all, it’s no good buying a knife which is super sharp when you first buy it; but blunt as a spoon after using it a few times.
-Which is why at Katto we offer a 100-day return policy for all our knives to let you get a real feel for their quality and durability.
+Which is why at Katto we offer a 100-day return policy on all our knives, to let you get a real feel for their quality and durability.